Dimers on Riemann surfaces and compactified free field: Background and formulation of main results

-Note that each face of $\Gamma^\dagger$ which does not contain a conical singularity has exactly one point from $\Gamma$ inside.
+Note that each face of $\Gamma^\dagger$ that does not contain a conical singularity has exactly one point from $\Gamma$ inside.
 In particular, we can endow $\Gamma$ with a graph structure by declaring it to be dual to $\Gamma^\dagger$ outside of the conical singularities; this definition agrees with $\Gamma_1\cup\ldots\cup \Gamma_{2g-2+n}$.
-The embedding of $\Gamma$ into $\Sigma$ is specified by connecting the neighboring vertices by geodesics.
+The embedding of $\Gamma$ into $\Sigma$ is specified by mapping edges to geodesic.
 In this way $\Gamma$ becomes the Delaunay triangulation of the corresponding vertex set (outside the conical singularities), and the vertices of $\Gamma^\dagger$ become the circumcenters of the corresponding triangles.
 It might happen that some of the triangles are obscure, and the corresponding vertices of $\Gamma^\dagger$ are not lying inside the triangles.
 Despite this, the ``superposition'' graph $G$ of $\Gamma$ and $\Gamma^\dagger$ can be properly defined as follows.
 Let the black vertices of $G$ be the vertices of $\Gamma$ and $\Gamma^\dagger$, and the white vertices be the midpoints of the edges of $\Gamma^\dagger$.
 The edges of $G$ include

 -- in the $\lambda$-neighborhood of conical singularities and boundary components: all edges of $G_1\cup\ldots\cup G_{2g-2+n}$ .

 -- outside the $\lambda$-neighborhood of conical singularities and boundary components: half-edges of $\Gamma^\dagger$ and straight segments connecting the midpoints of edges of $\Gamma^\dagger$ and the incident dual vertices of $\Gamma$.